 When Sheriff John Bright came to get his "guest" to take him to breakfast, he found the man unconscious.
 Dragging him out into the open air quickly revived him.

-(Depending on how many "guests" were in the jail, prisoners were either handcuffed together and taken over to the Crescent Cafe for their meal, or the meals were catered.)
+(Depending on how many "guests" were in the jail, prisoners were either handcuffed together and taken over to the Crescent Cafe for their meals, or the meals were catered.)

-The jail is constructed of poured concrete, with walls one foot thick.
+The jail is constructed of poured concrete, with walls ten inches thick.
 There are two cells, 14 feet square, and divided by a concrete wall.
 An entryway about six feet wide ran the width of the front of the jail.
 From the entryway, you went to the right to enter one cell, or to the left to enter the other.